leesjensen/cs260-w2022/Unit2.md

 demo of importing fonts css-intro-font/index.html

-## C2 - Learning Part 2
+## C2 - Responsive

 - Read CSS is Hard - Floats, Flex, Responsive

 ### Submission

-- Website that uses float, flexbox, and media
+- Website that uses float, flexbox, media.
+Throw in viewport and grid for fun.
 - Deploy to website

 ### Grid layout